 We would like to underline how a traditional dish like this one can be totally personalized with organic certified ingredients in order to make it truly natural and tasty.
 Here, we suggest how adapting your recipe by using organic ingredients to create an amazing pizza.

-Once agriculture was born, in the Near East people started to cultivate selected plant species, spelt and small spelt, barley, legumes and flax.
-Cooking polenta on the stone was common since the lower Neolithic, and it was usually made of toasted and milled cereals or unleavened bread.
+Once agriculture was born, in the Near East people started to cultivate selected plant species such as spelt and small spelt, barley, legumes and flax.
+Cooking polenta on the stone became common since the lower Neolithic, and it was usually made of toasted and milled cereals or unleavened bread.

 Pizza and the pyramids

-Egipt discovered baking powder.
-Thanks to the rising the doughs of crushed or milled cereals become soft, light, more tasty and digestible.
+It was the Egyptians who discovered baking powder: thanks to the rising, the doughs of crushed or milled cereals become soft, light, more tasty and digestible.
 Bread became popular.